lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Getting_Started_Linux.md

 ### Nixos

 For nixos users there is a already a package since the **nixos-22.05** release.
-Lingua-franca developes quite rapidly so the version packaged for nixpkgs may lack behind.
+Lingua-franca develops quite rapidly so the version packaged for nixpkgs may lack behind.

 ```
     nix-shell -p lingua-franca